 In October, Lief issued "The Little Boy" on his own Sterling label; the flip was "Don't Deprive Me."
 "The Little Boy" was rated "good" on November 19, 1955, along with the Midnighters' "Rock And Roll Wedding," the Hearts' "Until The Real Thing Comes Along," Nappy Brown's "Doodle I Love You," Marvin & the Chirps' "Sixteen Tons," the Sunbeams' "Come Back Baby," the Sparks Of Rhythm's "Stars Are In The Sky," the Cadets' "If It Is Wrong," the Kansas City Tomcats' "Nobody Knows," the Saigons' "You're Heavenly," the Hepsters' "I Had To Let You Go," and the Squires' "Heavenly Angel."

 Bobby Ward left in late 1955, which fortunately coincided with Charles Carruthers' discharge from the army.
+(He's probably the same Bobby Ward who ended up in the Hornets.)
 For a few years, they were content to just have gigs around town.
 But in early 1960, at the request of their managers (Joe Petito and Vic Salupo), they went to Audio Studios to cut a couple of songs that Sam had written: "Footsteps" and "Long John Silver."
 These were issued on JOB, a local Cleveland label.
 However, before anything could happen with it, Pop singer Steve Lawrence also released a tune called "Footsteps," which became a big hit; that was all it took to squash the last hopes for the Coronets.

 By the end of 1960, with nothing happening, the Coronets finally threw in the towel and disbanded, "victims of foul circumstance."